Learn how to reconcile your accounts so they always match your bank and credit card statements.

 - Review the Beginning balance.
 Make sure the beginning balance in QuickBooks matches the one on your statement.
 Here's what to do if they don't match.

 - Enter the Ending balance and Ending date on your statement.
-Some banks call the ending balance a "new balance."
+Some banks call the ending balance a "new balance" or a "closing balance".

 - If you see it, review the Last statement ending date.
 This is the end date of your last reconciliation.
 Your current bank statement should start the day after.